sanath-narasimhan/academic-static/content/post/HTM.md

 ![On intelligence](/img/Capture2.PNG)
 </body>

-<h2> Now lets look at an example </h2>
+<h2> Now let's look at an example </h2>
 <body>
   Consider an Encoder that is capable of taking letters as input and produces SDRs, we can have a 6 layered column representation of sentences, a Network of neurons.
-Take the sentence __"boys eat many cakes"__, the following figure shows how the sentence is initially percieved.
+Take the sentence __"boys eat many cakes"__, the following figure shows how the sentence is initially perceived.
 ![On intelligence](/img/Capture3.PNG)

 >As the pattern is new, entire column of neurons become active.